Flystrike in pets

 Preventing flystrike in pets

 - Daily health checks - check for signs of illness, injury and abnormal behaviour daily.

 - In warm weather, check your pet all over their body, especially around their rear end and tail area, at least twice a day.

 - If your pet's back end is dirty, clean it immediately with warm water and ensure the area is dried thoroughly.
 You may need to clip their fur, but ask a specialist if you're not sure how to do this.

 - Clean toilet areas every day.

 - Clean housing and change bedding at least once a week.

-- Consider insect-proofing the housing of pets living outside, putting net curtains over hutches and runs, and so on.
+- Insect-proof outdoor animal housing - putting net curtains over hutches and runs, etc.

 - Neuter female rabbits, as unneutered females may be more prone to flystrike.